 “Professional education is not education for understanding alone; it is preparation for accomplished and responsible practice in the service of others.” – Shutlman

 I got my practicum at Big Brothers, Big Sisters for my winter placement, and I really enjoyed my time at the agency!
-It was a really positive experience, from which I learned to be more confident in my facilitation and planning skills; as well as how to work more effectively with, and teach, kids and youth.
-I got my practicum at Big Brothers, Big Sisters for my winter placement, and I really enjoyed my time at the agency!
-It was a really positive experience, from which I learned to be more confident in my facilitation and planning skills; as well as how to work more effectively with, and teach, kids and youth.
-I was also able to better see the real importance of mentorship; especially the affect it has on children’s’ lives, and I’m very grateful to our practicum supervisor for also mentoring us through this process.
+It was a really positive experience, from which I learned to be more confident in my facilitation and planning skills; as well as how to work more effectively with, and teach kids and youth.
+I was also able to better see the real importance of mentorship; especially the effect it has on children’s’ lives, and I’m very grateful to our practicum supervisor for also mentoring us through this process.
 Overall, it has been a wonderful experience, and I would definitely recommend this placement to students looking for a practicum.

 – Hannah Ryckman, 2019

-My practicum placement was at Big Brothers Big sisters.
-During this practicum I have learned so much.
-I got the chance to work with youth and practice a variety of skills.
+My practicum was something that I was able to look forward to and was a positive experience for me.
+I have learned so much and I got the chance to work with youth and practice a variety of skills.
 It has been a good opportunity to see the areas that I need to work on and the areas that I do well in.
 I was especially pleased that I got to get an idea of what I can look forward to in my future as a Human Service Worker.
-Practicum was something that I was able to look forward to and was a positive experience for me.
-I was able to reach all my personal and learning goals.
-I was able to focus on facilitation practice and working in a mentoring role.
+I was able to reach all of my personal and learning goals, to focus on facilitation practice and also working in a mentoring role.
 I think these are vital skills that I will carry with me as I work in the field.

 My coordinator was very thorough and always made sure that I was ready for the session to come.
 She gave us all the information before hand and included us in every way she could.
 I felt like an important and valued member of the programs.
 I would definitely recommend this program for anyone interested.